 Doing this means seeing which issues are often addressed by local journalists.
 Every conflict situation is unique, and certain actors or events will be addressed predominantly, while other conflicts or non-conflict related topics are largely ignored.
 Fostering journalistic capabilities will not only reduce biases, but also show local journalists more options for expressing themselves.
 New formats of writing and filming are taught.
 Op-eds are rare in conflict situations but crucial in peace-building processes.
 Expanding the scope of journalism can enable it to become a proper tool for local opinions.
 Journalistic training includes:

 - Media professionalisation programmes:

 - Peace Journalism Training

 Journalism is often a tool to promote war in conflicts by dominant parties.
 In the peace-building process, it can become the opposite.
 Now, journalists can not only sustain the peace-building process through reporting but also become peacebuilding actors.

 Many (post-)conflict contexts sustain the opposition and propaganda that ethnic and cultural groups have heard or suffered under.
 This makes a unified effort for peace difficult.
 Media can offer their platform to promote voices on all sides and allow certain ethnic, cultural, religious, or political groups and individuals to express themselves freely(4).
 This can fight existing stereotypes and opposition.

 Grievances, sorrows, complaints and more can finally be voiced by more than just a few people with access to media.
-Peacebuilding can now become a social effort that includes all society, from individuals and families, communities, organizations, businesses, governments, cultural, religious, economic, and political institutions.
+Peace-building can now become a social effort that includes the whole society, from individuals and families, communities, organisations, businesses, governments, and cultural, religious, economic, and political institutions.